A Linear Time Algorithm for Seeds Computation: Introduction

-Iliopoulos, Moore and Park~\cite{DBLP:journals/algorithmica/IliopoulosMP96} gave an $O(n\log{n})$ time algorithm computing all the seeds of a given word $w \in \Sigma^n$.
-For the next 15 years, no $o(n\log{n})$ time algorithm was known for this problem.
-Computing all the seeds of a word in linear time was also set as an open problem in the survey~\cite{DBLP:journals/tcs/Smyth00}.
-A parallel algorithm computing all the seeds in $O(\log{n})$ time and $O(n^{1+\epsilon})$ space using $n$ processors in the CRCW PRAM model was given by Berkman et al.\ \cite{DBLP:journals/iandc/BerkmanIP95}.
-An alternative sequential $O(n\log{n})$ algorithm for computing the shortest seed was recently given by Christou et al.\ \cite{cpm2011-seeds}.
+\paragraph{Previous results.} Iliopoulos, Moore, and Park \cite{DBLP:journals/algorithmica/IliopoulosMP96} gave an $\Oh(n\log{n})$-time algorithm computing a linear representation of all the seeds of a given word.
+For the next 15 years, no $o(n\log{n})$-time algorithm was known for this problem.
+Smyth formulated computing all the seeds of a word in linear time as an open problem in his survey~\cite{DBLP:journals/tcs/Smyth00}.
+Berkman et al.~\cite{DBLP:journals/iandc/BerkmanIP95} gave a parallel algorithm computing all the seeds in $\Oh(\log{n})$ time and $\Oh(n^{1+\varepsilon})$ space (for any positive $\varepsilon$) using $n$ processors in the CRCW PRAM model.
+Much later, Christou et al. \cite{DBLP:journals/tcs/ChristouCIKPRRSW13} proposed an alternative sequential $\Oh(n\log{n})$-time algorithm for computing the shortest seed.

-In contrast, a linear time algorithm finding the shortest cover of a word was given by Apostolico et al.\ \cite{DBLP:journals/ipl/ApostolicoFI91} and later on improved into an on-line algorithm by Breslauer \cite{DBLP:journals/ipl/Breslauer92}.
-A linear time algorithm computing all the covers of a word was proposed by Moore \& Smyth \cite{DBLP:conf/soda/MooreS94}.
-Afterwards an on-line algorithm for the all-covers problem was given by Li \& Smyth \cite{DBLP:journals/algorithmica/LiS02}.
+In contrast, a linear-time algorithm finding the shortest cover of a word was given by Apostolico et al.\ \cite{DBLP:journals/ipl/ApostolicoFI91} and later on improved into an on-line algorithm by Breslauer \cite{DBLP:journals/ipl/Breslauer92}.
+Moore and Smyth \cite{DBLP:journals/ipl/MooreS94,DBLP:journals/ipl/MooreS95} proposed a linear-time algorithm computing all the covers of a word, whereas Li and Smyth \cite{DBLP:journals/algorithmica/LiS02} afterwards developed an on-line algorithm for the problem of representing all covers of all prefixes of a word.

 Another line of research is finding maximal quasiperiodic subwords of a word.
-This notion resembles the maximal repetitions (runs) in a word \cite{KolpakovKucherov}, which is another widely studied notion of combinatorics on words. $O(n\log{n})$ time algorithms for reporting all maximal quasiperiodic subwords of a word of length $n$ have been proposed by Brodal \& Pedersen \cite{DBLP:conf/cpm/BrodalP00} and Iliopoulos \& Mouchard \cite{DBLP:journals/jalc/IliopoulosM99}, these results improved upon the initial $O(n\log^2{n})$ time algorithm by Apostolico \& Ehrenfeucht \cite{Apo93}.
+This notion resembles maximal repetitions (runs) in a word \cite{DBLP:conf/focs/KolpakovK99}, which is another widely studied notion of combinatorics on words.
+Two $\Oh(n\log{n})$-time algorithms for reporting all maximal quasiperiodic subwords of a word of length $n$ have been proposed by Brodal and Pedersen \cite{DBLP:conf/cpm/BrodalP00} and Iliopoulos and Mouchard \cite{DBLP:journals/jalc/IliopoulosM99}; these results improved upon the initial $\Oh(n\log^2{n})$-time algorithm by Apostolico and Ehrenfeucht~\cite{DBLP:journals/tcs/ApostolicoE93}.